DLangGamedev/dcore/README.md

 dcore
 =====
-A low level general-purpose library for [D language](https://dlang.org).
+Low level general-purpose library for [D language](https://dlang.org).
 Partial successor of [dlib 1.x](https://github.com/gecko0307/dlib) and a future base for dlib 2.0.

 * `betterC` compliant
 * Independent from Phobos for core functionality.
 Uses only `betterC` parts of Phobos, like `std.traits` and system APIs